t5ip/cellauto/README.md

 === Some interesting rules ===

 cellauto -r 224

 cellauto -r 107

 cellauto -r 1003

 cellauto -r 204 -s 50

-Note that -s parameter also makes initializes the automaton with only one cell active.
+Note that -s parameter initializes the automaton with only one cell active.

 Without the -s parameter, the automaton starts from a random state.

-A third argument should be added for the initial state.
+A third argument should be added for the initial state and -s argument should not affect the initial state.